fortyninemaps/karta/doc/source/tutorial.rst

 Definitions
 -----------

--  **Vector data** in data can is treated as a set of connected or disconnected vertices.
+**Vector data** are data that can be treated as a set of connected or disconnected vertices.
 Examples might be road networks, a set of borders, geophysical survey lines, or the path taken by a bottle floating in an ocean current.
 In *Karta*, these data are classified as belonging to *Point*, *Multipoint*, *Line* or *Polygon* classes.
 Some questions that might be asked of vector data include

 -  which of these points are contained in this polygon?
 -  how many times and where do these lines intersect each other?
 -  what is the average distance travelled by a particle?
+-  what municipalities does this river flow through?

--  **Raster data**, in contrast, is data that are typically thought of in terms of pixels or a grid of values covering a surface.
+**Raster data**, in contrast, is data that are typically thought of in terms of pixels or a grid of values covering a surface.
 Examples might be an elevation map, satellite image, or an upstream area map.
-   Operations on raster data might include slope, aspect, and curvature calculations, up and downsampling, and interpolation.
+Depending on what the data represents, one might

+-  ask what are the slope and aspect of this DEM?
+-  downsample or interpolate a grid
+-  apply a pansharpening algorithm to multispectral satellite imagery
+-  extract an elevation profile along a path

--  The term **coordinate reference system** refers to a system of relating measurements on a coordinate system to actual positions in space, e.g. on the curved surface of the Earth. *Karta* includes very basic support of projected and geographical coordinates, but extending this system through *pyproj* is something I would like to accomplish in the future.
+The term **coordinate reference system** refers to a system of relating measurements on a coordinate system to actual positions on Earth.
+*Karta* includes methods for geodetic calculations and basic support of projected and geographical coordinates, as well as coordinate system classes backed by *pyproj*.

 Vector data
 ===========